eclipse-hono/hono/site/content/user-guide/http-adapter.md

 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
 * Response Headers:
+  * (optional) `Content-Type`: A media type describing the semantics and format of payload contained in the response body.
+This header will only be present if the response contains a command to be executed by the device which requires input data. (since 0.7)
   * (optional) `hono-command`: The name of the command to execute.
 This header will only be present if the response contains a command to be executed by the device. (since 0.6)
   * (optional) `hono-cmd-req-id`: An identifier that the device must include in its response to a command.
 This header will only be present if the response contains a command to be executed by the device. (since 0.6)
 * Response Body: